 - During the summer, opt for recipes that incorporate berries, green beans, okra, bell peppers, cucumbers, corn, lima beans, celery, carrots, and tomatoes.

-- Autumn is a perfect time to trial swiss chard, broccoli, mushrooms, cauliflower, bell peppers, carrots, cabbage, celery, lettuce, onions, and potatoes.
+- Autumn is a perfect time to try Swiss chard, broccoli, mushrooms, cauliflower, bell peppers, carrots, cabbage, celery, lettuce, onions, and potatoes.

-- Economically-priced produce is more limited during the winter months, especially for dancers living in colder climates.
-But carrots, cabbage, kale, onions, Brussel sprouts, potatoes, and sweet potatoes are ones to consider.
+- Inexpensive produce is limited during the winter, especially for dancers living in colder climates.
+Carrots, cabbage, kale, onions, Brussels sprouts, potatoes, and sweet potatoes are often accessible.

 #2: Swap your proteins

-Freeze loaves of bread to extend their shelf-life (pop ’em into your toaster prior to serving).
-Grains, like quinoa, oats, rice, corn, and barley are less expensive and can be bought in bulk.
-All can be stored in a dry place for up to 2 years.
-The same goes for dry pasta, which can be stored for up to 2 years.
-These complex carbs supply the energy needed to make up nearly 55-60% of a dancer’s overall diet.
+Starches are essential for providing the energy dancers need.
+Freeze loaves of bread to extend their shelf-life (pop ’em into your toaster before serving).
+Grains like quinoa, oats, rice, corn, and barley are often affordable and can be purchased in bulk.
+You can store them in dry places for up to two years.
+Pasta is another option for long-term storage and is perfect for quick meals.

-Invest in a crock-pot.
-Slow cookers help to make large batches of meals using those lesser expensive ingredients like dried beans, whole grains, and tougher cuts of meat.
+Investing in a slow cooker (crock-pot) can save you time and money.
+This versatile tool allows you to make large batches of meals from affordable ingredients like dried beans, whole grains, and tougher cuts of meat.

 #6: Meal prep